-Lasagna Roll Ups recipe – a faster, easier version of lasagna.
-These cheesy, saucy lasagna rolls make a great make-ahead or freezer dinner.
+Lasagna Roll-Ups recipe – a faster, easier version of lasagna.
+These cheesy, saucy lasagna rolls make a great make-ahead or freezer meal dinner.

 That’s where these lasagna roll-ups come in.

 The prep time is about the same, but they bake in about thirty minutes.
 They seem a little fancier than regular lasagna, too, which makes them perfect company meal.

 Also, this is a great meal to double up on and stash the second pan in the freezer for another night’s dinner.

 What are lasagna roll ups?

 Rather than using the lasagna noodles in layers, lasagna roll ups have a layer of lasagna filling rolled up in a lasagna noodle.

 The roll up is topped with sauce and cheese to make a little individual lasagna roll.